About Story Time

-Toddler story time features lots of songs, actions and rhymes and short books.
-It is specifically geared for children of this age who are developing their attention spans and beginning to learn group behavior.
+Toddler story time features lots of songs, actions and rhymes, and short books.
+It is specifically geared toward children of this age who are developing their attention spans and beginning to learn group behavior.
 Toddler story time often ends with an art project related to the theme of the stories, building creativity and fine motor skills.

 Preschool Story Time (ages 3-5 years)